Mintbase/Grants-Program/applications/delmonicos.md

 everything has been delivered as expected.

 Below we provide an **example roadmap**.
-In the descriptions it should be clear how the project is related to Substrate and/or Polkadot.
+In the descriptions it should be clear how the project is related to Substrate and/or Mintbase.
 We recommend that the scope of the work can fit within a 3 month period and that teams structure their roadmap as 1 month = 1 milestone.

 For each milestone: